wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 14 And the name of the vessel of the United States was called Nautilus.

-15 Now, about this time, there was a law sent forth from the great Sanhedrim, commanding all servants and subjects of the king of Britain forthwith to depart beyond the swellings of the waters of the great deep; even two score miles.
+15 Now, about this time, there was a law sent forth from the great Sanhedrim, commanding all servants and subjects of the king of Britain forthwith to depart beyond the swellings of the waters of the great deep ; even two score miles.

 [35]